Student Ambassador Code of Conduct

 All of our roles require you to:

-- Complete a CRB form and have received clearance at an enhanced level before you can begin working with us
+Complete a DBS (formally CRB) form and have received clearance at an enhanced level before you can begin working with us

 - Attend a formal interview to demonstrate suitability for the role